OliverMount/IEMdecodingForCalciumData/README.md

 	    └── V1_90

 	```
-3. Run the scripts.py it would create a decoding folder (this is the results folder) in the level as of the scripts folder.
-The structure  of the decoding folder would be the following
+3. Run the `scripts.py` file; it will create a `decoding` folder (results folder) at the same level as the `scripts` folder.
+The structure of the 'decoding' folder will be as follows:

 ```
 .